EOSIO/tropical-example-web-app/README.md

 ## About EOSIO Labs <!-- omit in toc -->

 EOSIO Labs repositories are experimental.
 Developers in the community are encouraged to use EOSIO Labs repositories as the basis for code and concepts to incorporate into their applications.
 Community members are also welcome to contribute and further develop these repositories.
 Since these repositories are not supported by Block.one, we may not provide responses to issue reports, pull requests, updates to functionality, or other requests from the community, and we encourage the community to take responsibility for these.

 ## Overview <!-- omit in toc -->

 ### Try it out in GitPod ###

 Gitpod [launches the app](https://gitpod.io/#https://github.com/EOSIO/tropical-example-web-app) for you.
 It starts the required blockchain in the background, launches the web server, and opens a preview window.
+NOTES:
-NOTE: There are several times during startup it might look like startup hangs, namely... near the end of the docker build, once the IDE comes up, and then once the preview shows.
+ 1) There are several times during startup it might look like startup hangs, namely... near the end of the docker build, once the IDE comes up, and then once the preview shows.
+ 2) Gitpod generates a dynamic URL for the browser to access the app from.
+This URL is needed in numerous parts of the app, so note that there is code in this repo specifically meant for Gitpod compatibility.
+A comment has been added in those locations to point it out.
+ 2) To use Scatter in Gitpod, launch the demo in Gitpod, then go into Scatter's Networks section and add a custom network with the following settings as well as adding the account name
+ -Network Settings
+  - Host: <the URL Gitpod generated to view the web page; it's what's in the address bar of the browser it opened for you>
+  - Protocol: https
+  - Post: 443
+  - Chain ID: cf057bbfb72640471fd910bcb67639c22df9f92470936cddc1ade0e2f2e7dc4f (This is the test chainId used in the example) -Adding account name
+  - After you've imported the private key from this example (see other parts of the README for those instructions), Scatter might not pull the "example" account from the network.
+If that's the case, in the Wallet section, if "example" doesn't show up under your imported key with a balance to the right, on a Mac, you'll hold Ctrl when you click the three horizontal dot button to the right of your imported key.
+Ctrl will enable a normally-hidden item called "Link Account".
+Click that and in the first box, type "example" and in the drop-down, select the custom network you created above.
 Read more about [Gitpod workspaces here](https://gitpod.io)

 The following open source repositories are utilized in Tropical Example: